ange-wang/etl-project/README.md

 - Using Jellyfish library to match book titles to movie titles and acts as a composite key.

 ## Load:
-- Create a sqlite file which would be would be hosted in a bucket in GCP to ensure all members have access to the latest file.
+- Create a sqlite file which would be hosted in a bucket in GCP to ensure all members have access to the latest file.